jboss-developer/jboss-wfk-quickstarts/kitchensink-angularjs-bootstrap/README.md

 Note that we use the `jboss-as-quickstart@jboss.org` user for these examples.
 You need to substitute it with your own user name.

 Open a shell command prompt and change to a directory of your choice.
-Enter the following command, replacing APPLICATION_TYPE with `jbosseap-6` for quickstarts running on JBoss Enterprise Application Platform 6.1 or later:
+Enter the following command, replacing APPLICATION_TYPE with `jbosseap-6` for quickstarts running on Red Hat JBoss Enterprise Application Platform 6.1 or later:

     rhc app create -a kitchensinkangularjsbootstrap -t APPLICATION_TYPE